connertate/connerTate/README.md

-# iOS Development Portfolio
+# Portfolio

 ![Profile Picture](your_profile_picture.jpg)

 ## Introduction

-Hi, I'm [Your Name], a highly motivated and experienced iOS developer with a passion for creating innovative and intuitive mobile apps.
-With [Number of Years] years of experience in the industry, I have a proven track record of delivering high-quality iOS apps that meet the needs of users and business goals.
+👋 Hi, I'm Conner, an iOS developer with a passion for creating beautiful apps.

 ## Apps Developed